i-terzic/covid-case-tracker/README.md

 python3 -m pip install -r requirements.txt
 ```

-to create a virtual environment and install all requirements
+to create a virtual environment and install all requirements.